 Mother Jones, spoke to this new miner citizen’s army (upwards of 10,000 strong) at Marmet on 24th August 1921, and implored them to go home.
 She feared a bloodbath as lightly armed miners, no matter how brave and courageous, and even with a just cause, were no match for machine guns.
 She had been around a long time and she feared the authorities, had in fact set a trap for the union and were deliberately provoking a response to defeat it.
 Many of the miners ignored her wise advice and marched for Mingo County.

 The leadership of the UMWA were warned from Washington that they would be arrested for treason if the march went ahead.
-The largest battle fought on American soil to this day, since the conclusion of the American Civil War thus began on Blair Mountain and Crooked Creek Gap in Logan County.
+Led by former Cabin Creek miner, Bill Blizzard, the largest battle fought on American soil to this day, since the conclusion of the American Civil War thus began on Blair Mountain and Crooked Creek Gap in Logan County.
 It raged up and down the mountain for three days in late August, early September involving thousands of miners wearing red neck scarves (Rednecks) and the miners gave as good as they got.
 At one point the miners were bombed from a plane.

 On September 1st 1921, the President of the United States, Warren Harding issued a proclamation ordering the miners to go home and sent in the US Army.
 The miners would not fire on the army, some were ex-army men themselves, and many handed over their weapons and did go home bringing to an end of a battle which cost dozens of lives on both sides.

-The end result was a defeat for the UMWA, the union in West Virginia was smashed, it was broke, although the union had made a historic and powerful challenge to the corporate power of the mining industry.
-Yet, when the hundreds of miners were subsequently arrested and hauled before the courts, it added to the sense of defeat.
+The end result was a defeat for the UMWA, the union in West Virginia was smashed, it was broke, although the union had made a historic and yet it had presented a powerful and historic challenge to the corporate power of the mining industry.
+Although, when hundreds of miners were subsequently arrested, over a thousand indictments issued and many miners hauled before the courts, it added to the sense of defeat.

 Mother Jones was blamed by some miners for the defeat, as on August 24th, she attempted to dupe them by means of a non-existent telegram from President Harding advising them to go home from which she apparently quoted extracts.
 When challenged, she was unable to produce the actual telegram.
 However, she had pre-empted the President as that is exactly what he said in his proclamation just a week later.